patrcoff/pissedman/README.md

 - requests
 - PySide6

+## Additional Requirements for Dev

+- QT Creator for UI modifications.

 ## Installation

 For now, simply clone the repo and run the app, however, in future we will be making it installable via pip/pipx.